 Gregory Wilson, MD studies HIV infection in children and is director of the Vanderbilt Pediatric AIDS Clinical Trials Subunit.
 He also is the Co-Investigator of the Vanderbilt HIV Vaccine Trials unit.
 His HIV research interests are non-cytotoxic CD8 lymphocyte control of viral replication and the design of treatment strategies for children who develop resistance to combination antiretroviral therapy.
 On-going research in Dr. Wilson's laboratory includes analysis of wild-type and mutant 3 proteins to identify specific regions in 3 that influence disassembly of reovirus virions.

-Shonda Sumner is a registered nurse with 20 plus years of experience.
-She has a Bachelor's Degree in Nursing and is currently working towards her Master's Degree.
-Her work experience includes ICU, CCU and Pre-op/Recovery units.
+Melissa Allison is a registered nurse with 20 plus years of experience.
+She has a Bachelor’s Degree in Nursing.
+Her work experience includes ICU, Infection Prevention/Quality, and Occupational Health departments.